(Updated December 19, 2014)

 |8||Mar 2014||Mar 2022||Mar 2025||Indefinite|

-* Oracle Java SE commercial offering EOL dates are provided here as examples to illustrate the Oracle Java SE Support, Oracle Java SE Advanced, Oracle Java SE Advanced Desktop and Oracle Java SE Suite EOL Policy.
+* Oracle Java SE product EOL dates are provided here as examples to illustrate the Oracle Java SE Support, Oracle Java SE Advanced, Oracle Java SE Advanced Desktop and Oracle Java SE Suite EOL Policy.
 Customers should refer to Oracle Lifetime Support Policy for the most up-to-date information.

 ** These support timelines apply to client and server deployments of Java, with the exception of the web deployment technology.
 See "Support of Deployment Technology" section below for details.